The History of the Camphill Movement

 The international Camphill movement consists of more than 100 communities in 22 countries.
 Camphill continues to work to create communities in which children, youth, and adults with special needs can live, learn, and work with others in healthy social relationships based on mutual care and respect.

 Camphill was established in North America in 1959.
-Today, Camphill in North America consists of ten independent communities that are home to over 800 people whose daily lives are full of vitality and accomplishment.
+Today, Camphill in North America consists of twelve independent communities that are home to over 1000 people whose daily lives are full of vitality and accomplishment.
 These communities serve and impact thousands of other people in the surrounding areas.
-The ten communities live and work on over 2,500 acres of land, which is cared for utilizing organic and biodynamic methods.
+The twelve communities live and work on over 2,500 acres of land, which is cared for utilizing organic and biodynamic methods.
+These communities share common goals and ideals, with each community having it’s own focus and culture.
+From agriculture to the arts and social renewal, the work of these communities is broad and dynamic.

 Rudolf Steiner, Ph.D., was born in Austria in 1861.
 He studied science and philosophy, edited Goethe’s scientific works, and developed Anthroposophy.
 Anthroposophy derives from two Greek words — anthropos, “human being,” and sophia, “wisdom.”
 As Theosophy (“Theo” and “Sophia”) means wisdom of God, or divine wisdom, Anthroposophy means “wisdom of the human being” or the wisdom that knows what it means to be human.
 In other words, it is a path of self-knowledge.
 Steiner considered Anthroposophy to be a science of the spirit.